clund12/MDPH612-project/README.md

 - Simple stepper motor script to test whether the set-up is correct when the parts arrive
 - Stepper motor script with microstepping and hardware-based timing
 - Initial Archimedes screw plans

+### To be solved:
+-There is no position feedback possible with the stepper motor.
+How to zero the phantom position at every start-up?